-The assessments will be comprised of 5 quizzes (24 points each), 3 assignments (40 points each), and a final project: position paper or research proposal (writing - 60 points, and oral presentation

--60 points).
-Quizzes and assignments will be administered in class.
-Quizzes will be 45-min timed and administered on Canvas.
-Each quiz (closed book) contains 8 'choose an answer among multiple choices' questions and 2 short-answer questions.
-Assignment instructions and grading rubrics will be posted at Canvas.
+The assessments will be comprised of 25 pre-class quizzes (2 points each), 3 exams (70 points each), an outreach project (100 points), and class participation (40 points).
+The quizzes will be timed (5 min) and administered at Canvas during the first 5 min in class.
+Each quiz will consist of 4 'choose an answer among multiple choices' questions, which cover the pre-class reading materials of each topic.
+The exams will be timed (50 min, proctored by Honorlock) and administered at Canvas during class time.
+Each exam contains 30 'choose an answer among multiple choices' questions and 2 short-answer questions.
+The outreach project consists of 6 parts (or assignments), for which detailed instructions (including due times) and grading rubrics will be posted at Canvas.
 Class participation is highly valued and will be graded according to class attendance, preparedness for the class (e.g., functional camera and audio for activities and discussions), and contribution to class activities and discussions (e.g., being relevant, specific, constructive, and insightful/thoughtful).

+Make-up quiz will NOT be given.
 Quizzes must be taken when scheduled.
-The lowest quiz grade will be dropped and four quiz grades will be counted towards the final grade (%).
+The lowest and second lowest grades will be dropped, and twenty-three quiz grades will be counted towards the final grade.
 A missed quiz will count as the dropped quiz.
-Any other missed quizzes will result in a grade of "0" unless there are unavoidable extenuating circumstances (subject to our discretion) that can be documented to our satisfaction.
-Extenuating circumstances include unavoidable, unplanned situations such as illness (chart note from physician or clinic; vague notes such as "was seen" are not acceptable); family death (dated obituary); accident (police report); or an interview at a professional school (official invitation), etc. An excused, documented absence from a quiz will result in the grade for the missed quiz being calculated as the average of the other quizzes.
+Any other (>2) missed quizzes will result in a grade of "0" unless there are unavoidable extenuating circumstances (subject to our discretion) that can be documented to our satisfaction.
+Extenuating circumstances include unavoidable, unplanned situations such as illness (chart note from physician or clinic; vague notes such as "was seen" are not acceptable); family death (dated obituary); accident (police report); or an interview at a professional school (official invitation), etc. An excused, documented absence from a quiz will result in the grade for the missed quiz being calculated as the average of the other quiz grades.